Email personalization – why is it important for your business?

 1. Grow email & leads lists

-Lead-gen is not what it used to be 5 years ago.
-Back in the day, you’d create a decent-looking e-book or white paper, and the leads would fly in.
-But today, audiences have so much content to choose from – much of which is of sub-par quality.
+Lead-gen is not what it used to be 10 years ago.
+Back in the day, you would create a decent-looking e-book or white paper, and the leads would fly in.
+However, audiences have so much content to choose from today – much of which is of lower quality.

-Consequently, the perceived value of traditional content like e-books has decreased, which is why marketers are turning to new, alternative ways to generate leads – such as interactive content.
+Consequently, the perceived value of traditional content like e-books has decreased.
+Therefore, marketers turn their views to new, alternative ways to generate leads – such as Interactive Content.

 2. Capture rich profile data

 There are loads of ways to capture data about your potential customers.
-The most common of which are web forms that the user must fill in exchange for some premium content.
-This usually entails long lists of fields including things like name, email, phone number, company name, company size, role, etc. Usually, this is contact information that people don’t enjoy filling out – resulting in unreliable data for the marketer.
+The most common are web forms that users fill in exchange for some premium content.
+This method usually entails long lists of fields like full name, email, phone number, company name, company size, role, etc. Usually, this is the contact information that people don’t enjoy filling out – resulting in unreliable data for the marketer.

-Using interactive content platforms like the ones on Dot, you can capture information about every interaction the user makes.
-These could be clicks on CTA buttons, content completion rates, answer to questions or data entry in web forms.
+Using Interactive Content platforms like the one on Dot.vu, you can capture information about every interaction the user makes.
+These could be clicks on CTA buttons, content completion rates, answer to questions, or data entry in web forms.

-When users fill out an opt-in or lead-gen form on any of your interactive content, they become trackable contacts.
-Thereafter, all their past and future interactions with your content are logged under their contact profile.
+Your users become trackable contacts when filling out an opt-in or lead-gen form on any of your Interactive Experiences.
+Afterward, their past and future interactions with your content are logged under their contact profile.

 3. Create smart segments

-Let’s look at the “What kind of marketer are you?” example one more time.
-The user answers 7 fun questions, fills out a short form (name and email) and then sees his/her result.
-The result is 1 of 4 possible marketing personality types.
-Instead of using an 8-field lead form, this quiz asks only for 2 pieces of information (name and email).
-Marketers take other key information from the user’s quiz answers.
-For example, what success means to the marketer, which software they are most familiar with, etc.
+Let’s look at the Mother’s Day Personality Test example once more.
+The user answers 7 fun questions, sees the results, and then fills out a short form.
+The result is 1 of 4 possible mom personality types.
+Instead of using an 8-field lead form, this Personality Test asks only for 2 pieces of information (name and email).
+Marketers extract other crucial information from the user’s quiz answers.
+For example, they discover what the struggles of modern moms are.

-The 4 personality types are as follows: Creative Genius, Analytical Marketer, Social Media Wiz and Lead-Gen Machine.
-Based on their personality type, quiz takers are put into one of 4 segments in an email marketing platform (like MailChimp).
+The 4 personality types are as follows: the perfectionist mom, the complete mom, the working mom, and the best friend mom.
+Based on their personality type, quiz takers are positioned into one of 4 segments in an email marketing platform (like MailChimp).
 Each user receives an email based on their personality type.
-In this way, the marketer can capture valuable information about each user, in a less-intrusive way and send personalized emails.
+An email personalization strategy like this is great addition to your Mother’s Day campaigns.

-Combine two technologies – interactive content marketing software and email marketing software to target individual needs.
-Use Interactive Content like quizzes, assessments, interactive videos or contests to capture leads and segmentation data.
+Combining two technologies – Interactive Content Marketing software and email marketing software to target individual needs is the key to a successful email personalization strategy.
+Use Interactive Content like Quizzes, Interactive Assessments, Interactive Videos, or Personality Tests to capture leads and segmentation data.
 Then, automate targeted emails per segment.
-Request a free demo to see how Dot.vu can help you do this!
+Reach out to our Interactive Content experts to find out how Dot.vu can help you do this!